Home

 Revitalising CELL

-This migration revitalises CELL and provides new opportunities to make metadata about electronic literature available to a wider audience in a sustainable manner, as well as promote individual electronic literature databases who have been doing foundational work over the last decades.
+This migration revitalises CELL and provides new opportunities to make metadata about electronic literature available to a wider audience in a sustainable manner, as well as promote individual electronic literature databases who have been doing foundational work over the recent decades.

 "Wikidata tries to document everything, which means our records can be seen by people and processed by bots with no prior relation to electronic literature," says Ackermans.